 New York, USA:

-Most of my interactions with the homeless were war veterans (from the Vietnam era to Iraq) who suffer from post-traumatic stress and so turn to self medication with illegal drugs or prescription drugs.
-Because of the drugs, Christian eschatology enforcing the ongoing idea of the ‘Rapture’, heavy police presence and reduced civil liberties and freedom in the name of an expanded security state; paranoia is heightened and talk of the end of the world is common, along with fear of authorities or the ‘all seeing eye’.
-There were more mentally ill ramblers than 24 hour inebriated alcoholic stumblers as in Cape Town.
-And these ‘loonies’ are not catered for once they are back home and have lost a piece or part of their lives after eliminating other lives in a foreign country.
+Most of my interactions with the homeless were with war veterans (who’d served in Vietnam era all the way to Iraq).
+They suffer from post-traumatic stress disorder (PTSD) and turn to self-medication with illegal drugs or prescription drugs.
+Drug use, Christian eschatology enforcing the ongoing idea of the “Rapture”, heavy police presence and reduced civil liberties in the name of an expanded-security state induce paranoia in victims.
+Talk of the end of the world is common, as is fear of authorities or the “all-seeing eye”.
+It seemed to me that there were more mentally ill ramblers here than the 24-hour binge drinkers typical amongst the homeless in Cape Town.
+These “loonies” are not catered for once they are back home and have lost their lives as they knew it after fighting for their countrymen and women in a foreign land.

-Many people that I chatted with chose to be homeless by stepping outside of the societal pressures of a system or they were facing a major crisis, be it relationship or work related.
-Smart men and women, well spoken with sharp opinions on the current state of their country spoke of social cleansing and illegal immigrants.
-As though the lofty are disgusted by the low-life homeless and illegal immigrants and would love it if they ‘were all rounded up, put in a container, and dropped into the ocean’.
+Many people that I chatted with chose to be homeless by stepping outside of the societal pressures of their system or were facing a major crisis, be it relationship or work-related.
+They were smart men and women, well-spoken with sharp opinions on the current state of their country.
+They spoke of social cleansing and illegal immigrants as though the privileged are disgusted by low-life homelessness and illegal immigrants and would have them rounded up, put in a container, and dropped into the ocean.